Restraining Order Lawyer in Houston, Texas

 Temporary protective orders are formally called Temporary Ex-Parte Protective Orders and may be approved by the courts when we can prove our client — the victim — has been abused or assaulted by their partners and are at risk of being harmed again.

 The temporary order can be granted by the judge even in the absence of the abuser and can last up to 20 days.

 Permanent Protective Orders, also called Final Protective Orders, may be enforced for up to two years, and possibly longer depending on your unique circumstances.

 Unlike a temporary protective order, the permanent order requires the abusive partner to be present at the hearing, so he or she may present their argument or other evidence that disputes the accuser’s claims.

 How Can the Protection and Restraining Order Attorneys at Stepp & Sullivan Help with My Texas Family Law Needs?

-At Stepp & Sullivan, P.C., our Houston restraining order attorneys have over 70 years of combined experience representing men and women who obtain the proper protective or restraining order that fits their unique needs.
+At Stepp & Sullivan, P.C, our Houston protective order lawyers have over 70 years of combined experience representing men and women who obtain the proper protective or restraining order that fits their unique needs.